threader/PC-Tuning/docs/post-install.md

         Reg.exe add "HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e972-e325-11ce-bfc1-08002be10318}\0000" /v "*RssBaseProcNumber" /t REG_SZ /d "2" /f
         ```

-- You can ensure interrupt affinity policies have been configured correctly by analyzing a xperf trace while the device is busy.
+- You can ensure interrupt affinity policies have been configured correctly by analyzing a xperf trace while the device is busy

 ## Installing Games & Applications

-Now is a good time to install whatever programs you commonly use to prepare us for the next steps.
+Now is a good time to install whatever programs & game launchers you commonly use to prepare us for the next steps

 ## Configure FSE & QoS for Games

-- Microsoft has claimed FSO/independent flip has improved in later Windows versions which has also been verified by members in the community with [Reflex Latency Analyzer](https://www.nvidia.com/en-gb/geforce/news/reflex-latency-analyzer-360hz-g-sync-monitors), however other users have claimed otherwise, my suggestion would be to test both & use whatever feels acceptable.
+- Microsoft has claimed FSO/independent flip has improved in later Windows versions which has also been verified by members in the community with [Reflex Latency Analyzer](https://www.nvidia.com/en-gb/geforce/news/reflex-latency-analyzer-360hz-g-sync-monitors), however other users have claimed otherwise, my suggestion would be to test both & use whatever feels acceptable

-- Configuring a QoS Policy will allow Windows to prioritize packets of an application over other devices on your network & PC.
+- Configuring a QoS Policy will allow Windows to prioritize packets of an application over other devices on your network & PC

     - Related: [research.md - How can you verify if a DSCP QoS policy is working?](research.md#how-can-you-verify-if-a-dscp-policy-is-working)

-- Run the ``C:\prerequisites\scripts\fse-qos-for-game-exes.bat`` script & follow the instructions in the console output.
+- Run the ``C:\prerequisites\scripts\fse-qos-for-game-exes.bat`` script & follow the instructions in the console output

 ## Cleanup

-- Clear the PATH user environment variable of locations pointing to Windows bloatware folders.
+- Clear the PATH user environment variable of locations pointing to Windows bloatware folders

 - Open ```C:\prerequisites\sysinternals\Autoruns.exe``` & remove any unwanted programs such as game launchers from starting automatically.
-Remove all obsolete entries with a yellow label, run with NSudo if you encounter any permission errors.
+Remove all obsolete entries with a yellow label, run with NSudo if you encounter any permission errors

-- Some locations you may want to review for leftover bloat & unwanted shortcuts.
+- Some locations you may want to review for leftover bloat & unwanted shortcuts

-    - ``"%userprofile%\AppData"``
-    - ``"%userprofile%\AppData\Local\Temp"``
-    - ``"%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs"``
-    - ``"%userprofile%\Downloads"``
     - ``"C:\"``
     - ``"C:\ProgramData\Microsoft\Windows\Start Menu\Programs"``
     - ``"C:\Program Files"``